CENTRAL BANK OF SRI LANKA

 (b) Conduct of exchange rate policy.

-(c) Management of the official international reserves.
+(c) Management of the official international

 (d) Oversight of the financial system.

-(e) Licensing, regulation and supervision of banks and selecting non – bank financial institutions.
+banks and selecting non – bank financial institutions.

-(f) Provision of settlement facilities and the regulation of the payment system.
+(f) Provision of settlement facilities and the

 Agency Functions

-In addition, the CBSL also performs the following agency functions on behalf of the Government of Sri Lanka:
+following agency functions on behalf of the Government of Sri Lanka:

 (a) Management of the public debt.